ashleyfae/expanding-archives/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
-New option in the widget to disable automatically expanding the current month.
+* Added filters that allow developers to easily modify the archive list.